-The Informatica Marketplace is a forum where you can find solutions that augment, extend, or enhance your Informatica implementations.
-By leveraging any of the hundreds of solutions from Informatica developers and partners, you can improve your productivity and speed up time to implementation on your projects.
-You can access Informatica Marketplace at https://marketplace.informatica.com.
+The Informatica Marketplace is a forum where you can find solutions that extend and enhance your Informatica implementations.
+Leverage any of the hundreds of solutions from Informatica developers and partners on the Marketplace to improve your productivity and speed up time to implementation on your projects.
+You can find the Informatica Marketplace at https://marketplace.informatica.com.